ENGADGET iOS + ANDROID APPS

 BACKGROUND

-Engadget is a multilingual technology blog network with daily coverage of gadgets and consumer electronics.
-Engadget currently operates a total of ten blogs — four written in English and six international versions.
-Each has their own independent editorial staff.
-Engadget ranks among the top five in the Technorati Top 100 and was noted in Time Magazine for being one of the best blogs of 2010.
+Engadget is a multilingual technology blog network that covers gadgets and consumer electronics daily.
+It operates ten blogs—four in English and six international versions—each with its own independent editorial staff.
+Engadget ranks among the top five in the Technorati Top 100 and was noted in Time Magazine as one of the best blogs of 2010.

-Engadget has 10.4 million monthly unique visitors and 41 million monthly page views.
-More than 55% of Engadget visitors read it on their mobile device.
+Engadget has 10.4 million unique visitors monthly and 41 million page views.
+More than 55% of Engadget visitors read it on their mobile devices.

 my role: Head of Product UX-UI and Design